-Paul Lee, who is rated among the top assistant coaches in the country by Basketball Times, is entering his eighth season as an assistant coach at Marist.
+Paul Lee, who has been rated among the top assistant coaches in the country by Basketball Times, is entering his ninth season as an assistant coach at Marist in the 2016-17 season.

 Lee's tutelage helped Khallid Hart earn MAAC Rookie of the Year honors, and Chavaughn Lewis get named Second Team All-MAAC in the 2013-14 season.
 The previous season, Lee helped two Red Foxes - Adam Kemp and Chavaughn Lewis - earn All-MAAC honors.
 It marked the first time Marist had two All-MAAC honorees since the 2006-07 season.
 Lee served as assistant coach throughout Lewis' tenure, as he became the program's all-time leading scorer with 2,119 career points.